Helping your child to use the right inhaler technique with their spacer or facemask can help them to get the best from their asthma medicines.

 They may need to use a spacer with a facemask until they’re ready to use a spacer with a mouthpiece.
-You can watch our how-to video or read the transcript to see what you need to do.
+Watch our video on helping your child to use a spacer with a facemask.

 As your child gets older, it makes sense for them to continue to use a spacer because:

-- Spacers help to prevent possible side-effects, such as thrush and a sore throat.
+- spacers help to prevent possible side-effects, such as thrush and a sore throat.

-Next review due May 2022
+Next review due June 2025